defoliate/defoliate.github.io/backup/C++_tips.md

 pointers->*address* of some variables, e.g. int* p = &s;//Can be declared, then initialized later

 **stack->static, compile time _VS_ heap->dynamic, run time**

+*Good habit: decide where to delete immediately when use new*

 ```C++
 //Static
 int *i = NULL, j=2;